adarshraj99/ML-DL.md/processes & keywords.md

 the process of adjusting a model's settings to improve its performance.
 Different parameters settings are done to see and verify their results to select the best parameter giving best results. parameter tuning techniques:
 Grid search: An exhaustive method that evaluates every possible combination of parameter is checked for output.
-Bayesian optimization: A probabilistic method that uses a model to predict which parameter values will perform best.
+Bayesian optimization: A **probabilistic method** that uses a model to predict which parameter values will perform best.
-Random search: A method that randomly selects a combination of parameters to test.
+**Random search**: A method that randomly selects a combination of parameters to test.

 #### Confusion Matrix:
-It s a table that compares predicted values to actual values for a dataset.
+It is a table that **compares predicted values to actual values** for a dataset.
 It's a way to evaluate how well a machine learning model is performing.

 #### Feature Extraction:
 process that transforms raw data into new features that are more useful for machine learning models. it is one of dimensionality reduction technique.